 Students are responsible to obtain any library resources assigned for this course.
 Questions about library resources should be directed to librarians in the Jenks Library.
-Librarians are available to assist you from the library reference desk, by e-mail at firstname.lastname@example.org, or by phone (978) 867-4878.
+Librarians are available to assist you by email at firstname.lastname@example.org or by appointment.

 You can point students to specific journal articles and ebooks by using persistent links from library electronic resources.
 Persistent links, also called permalinks, durable links, or bookmarks, are Internet addresses that connect directly to specific full text articles or ebooks.
 For most databases it is important to copy the persistent link from the article record rather than the URL appearing in the browser address bar, which is temporary and may not work later on.

 Most persistent links can be placed within Blackboard class sites, syllabi, and reading lists.
 Using a persistent link is preferable to posting the PDF or placing print articles on reserve, because it avoids copyright issues.
 Additionally, using a persistent link acquaints students with library resources and allows the library to evaluate databases through usage reports.
 A few journals do not allow their persistent links to be used in Blackboard or online syllabi.
 Such use restrictions will always be stated at the end of the full text article.